jmorgadov/liter/README.md

 - `changelog_ignore_commits`

     All the commits that match with any of these *key words* will not be included in the changelog file.

+- `changelog_only_path_pattern`

+    Only include commits that affected files which path contains any of the patterns specified.